 Johnny joins a group of friends as they head up to Black Lake to party following school graduation.
 Johnny’s grandfather used to come there and his friend Mr Parks warns Johnny about going out on the lake.
 As the group set out to cross the lake in a small boat, Johnny is anxious, wanting to get to the other side quickly.
 However, the others want to jump into the water, swim and fool around.
 The boat is then abruptly attacked by a giant fish that gores and kills one of the girls.
 Huddled in the boat, the others try to make it back to shore but the fish eliminates both the paddles and puts a hole in the side of the boat, causing it to start flooding.
 The group throw the dead body overboard to distract the fish so they can start paddling to shore with their hands.
 After the fish is done with the body and returns for them, they debate who on board they can next throw over to distract it.
 The ruthless determination to survive, as well as secrets concerning the remaining girl, brings out tensions between those remaining that prove as deadly as the menace lurking in the water.

 Larry Fessenden is an independent director of some promise who has been gradually making a name for himself for nearly twenty years, even if most of his films remain under the commercial radar.
 Fessenden’s growing reputation is such that even gets a chapter devoted to him as one of the auteurs in the 2011 updated version of Kim Newman’s Nightmare Movies (1988).
-Fessenden began in low-budget horror films with No Telling (1991) and went onto the vampire film Habit (1997), before graduating to the better budgeted Wendigo (2001), the impressive environmental horror The Last Winter (2006) and subsequently the N is for Nexus segment of ABCs of Death 2 (2014) and the modernised Frankenstein retelling Depraved (2019).
+Fessenden began in low-budget horror films with No Telling (1991) and went onto the vampire film Habit (1997), before graduating to the better budgeted Wendigo (2001), the impressive environmental horror The Last Winter (2006) and subsequently and the modernised Frankenstein retelling Depraved (2019), as well as the N is for Nexus segment of ABCs of Death 2 (2014) and the Fever episode of Isolation (2021).

 Fessenden has also acted as a producer for a number of other horror films via his Glass Eye Pix production company, including the likes of The Off Season (2004), Zombie Honeymoon (2004), The Roost (2005), Automatons (2006), Trigger Man (2007), I Can See You (2008), I Sell the Dead (2008), The House of the Devil (2009), Satan Hates You (2009), Bitter Feast (2010), Stake Land (2010), Hypothermia (2011), The Innkeepers (2011), Late Phases (2014), Darling (2015), Most Beautiful Island (2017), Psychopaths (2017) and The Ranger (2018).
 Fessenden has also made a number of appearances in other films as an actor, including bit parts in Bringing Out the Dead (1999), Session 9 (2001), Broken Flowers (2005), The Brave One (2007), You’re Next (2011), We Are Still Here (2015) and The Dead Don’t Die (2019).